Introduction to Samba Server in Linux

 - It is the open-source software that is considered as the implementation of the crucial protocol: server message block or common internet file system.
 It is the system that is based on Linux but makes the communication possible with the Windows operating system.

 - The main purpose of this server is to share the files or the printers so that they could be used efficiently.
-The reason it is considered as the powerful system is due to its capability to perform resource sharing.
+The reason it is considered as a powerful system is due to its capability to perform resource sharing.

 - The samba server in Linux may also be considered as the open-source software that facilitates the file and printer like resource sharing very easy and simple.
 It is ample powerful to establish communication with the window-based systems in order to share the resources.

 - It is very important to understand that it leverages the SMB/CIFS protocol in order to work or in order to make the resource sharing possible.
 It is one of the main tools that Linux holds in order to provide the complete solution to work for making things simpler for the professionals and the organizations.
-Now we will see how samba server works.
+Now we will see how the samba server works.

 How does Samba Server work in Linux?